nihalchari/lets-begin-with-c-/constructor/constructor.md

-when object of class is created, constructor will be invoked automatically initialization of data members is done inside ctor if user has not provided ctor, then compiler generated default ctor will be called if user provide ctor, compiler will not generate ctor;
+when object of class is created, constructor will be invoked automatically initialization of data members is done inside ctor if user has not provided ctor, then compiler generated default ctor will be called if user provide ctor, compiler will not generate any ctor;

 categories of constructors